Adam Joan Movie Review: A Fine Thriller That Is High On Emotional Quotient!

 In fact, the songs of the movie didn't sound impressive during the time of their release.
 But, upon watching the movie, one would understand why Deepak Dev has opted for slow yet soothing tunes.
 The BGM of then film is also splendid, suiting particularly well to the mood of the movie.

-The editing of the movie is good but there are instances where it could have been more click.
-The action sequences of the movie ar top notch, especially those in the climax sequence, which is at a different level.
+The editing of the movie is good but there are instances where it could have been a bit more slick.
+The action sequences of the movie ar top notch, especially those in the climax sequence.

 Verdict

-Adam Joan is a nicely crafted thriller, which keeps the audiences glued to their seats.
-The film has some minor drawbacks but, they don'y affect the overall flow of the movie.
+Adam Joan is a nicely crafted thriller, which will keep the audiences glued to their seats.
+The film has some minor drawbacks but they don't affect the overall flow of the movie.
 The movie is definitely a different experience for the Malayalam film audiences.
 Go for it!